What is your silver jewellery collection worth?

 It’s rare to get paid spot price for your silver jewellery if it’s being sold as scrap.
 This is because you’ll have to pay a commission on the transaction which goes to the dealer.
 This commission is how silver dealers make money.

 Are you wondering “is my silver valuable?”
-If your silver jewellery is antique or vintage it may be worth more than its scrap value.
-That’s where valuing silver jewellery becomes difficult.
+If it is antique or vintage it may be worth more than its scrap value.
+That’s where valuing it becomes difficult.

 Though professional silver valuation is recommended, there are some ways to establish what silver jewellery is worth, and the tips below can help you get some idea before you send it to the pros.